Chandler Zavala: Professional career

 Zavala was selected by the Carolina Panthers in the fourth round, 114th overall, of the 2023 NFL draft.
 He was named the Week 1 starting right guard as a rookie, but moved to left guard the following week and started the next four games.
 In a Week 5 game against the Detroit Lions, Zavala suffered a neck injury in the first quarter.
 He was sent to a local hospital.
 He returned to the starting lineup in Week 11 before suffering a knee injury the following week.
 Zavala was placed on injured reserve on November 29, 2023.

 Zavala played in Carolina's first four games of the season before he suffered a knee injury in Week 4 against the New England Patriots; he was placed on injured reserve on October 1, 2025.
 He was activated on November 1, ahead of the team's Week 9 matchup against the Green Bay Packers.
+Zavala was placed back on injured reserve on November 29 after suffering a calf injury in Week 12 against the San Francisco 49ers.

+On August 31, 2026, Zavala was waived by the Panthers and re-signed to the practice squad.